bartbalaz/janus-container/README.md

 ### Build/docker experimental host installation
 First let's install a Janus host for building and running the docker image.
 1. Install Ubuntu 18.04 physical or virtual host with the default packages and using the default parameters.
 Make sure that you have access to a *sudo* capable user.
-We assume that the host is directly connected to the internet through a 1-to-1 NAT.
+We assume that the host is directly connected to the Internet through a 1-to-1 NAT.
 	1. Make sure that the 1-to-1 NAT redirects the following ports: 80 (http), 443 (https), 8089 (janus-api), 7889 (janus-admin) to the Janus host.
 	1. Reserve a name for your host in your domain (e.g. \<host\>.\<domain\>) and update the */etc/hosts* file accordingly, for example:
 		```bash